 Solutions:

-- Consult a Vet or Trainer: Aggression can sometimes be linked to medical conditions, so consult your vet first.
-A professional dog trainer or behaviorist can also help with behavior modification.
+- Consult a Vet or Trainer: Some cases of aggression could be caused by underlying medical conditions, therefore, a vet should be consulted first.
+A professional dog trainer or behaviorist can assist with behavior modification.

 Final Thoughts